Azure/azureml-examples/python-sdk/tutorials/train-on-low-priority-aml-compute/README.md

 - azurecli
 products:
 - azure-machine-learning
 description: Learn how to train models using low-priority AML compute.
-Low-priority compute costs significantly less than dedicate compute, but jobs on low priority compute can be preempted.
+Low-priority compute costs significantly less than dedicated compute, but jobs on low priority compute can be preempted.
 ---

 # Using Low-Priority AML Compute